How To Make Friends As An Adult / In A New City / After University

 Sure, at your job, or at the start of a sports team's season you can still be a bit lax.
 But there will also be more times where you'll meet someone only once or twice, and if you don't jump on the chance right there, you'll have lost it.
 You may go out to dinner with a few other people and meet someone whose company you enjoy, and could likely not ever see them again after that if you don't act.
 A lot of hobby-related venues like dance classes, rock climbing gyms, or Toastmasters have people who will only drop in a handful of times and then move on.

-None of this is to say you should reek of desperation and neediness, but when you do meet a person you could see yourself being friends with, and there's a chance you may not cross paths with them again, be more active about getting their contact information the first time.
-If you've only chatted to them for a bit, it's still probably okay to add them on Facebook.
+When you do meet a person you could see yourself being friends with, and there's a chance you may not cross paths with them again, be more active about getting their contact information.
+If you've only chatted to them for a bit, it's still probably okay to add them on whatever social networking site is popular in your area.
 If you've gotten to know them fairly well the first time or two you met, I'd see nothing wrong with asking them for their number or if they'd be up for hanging out.

-Be willing to try and bunch of different approaches
+Be willing to try a bunch of different approaches

-The last point got at this.
+Earlier points have already got at this.
 You'll be lucky if you can find one reliable way to meet a ton of new friends.
 It's more likely that you'll have to test out a bunch of them.
 Some approaches won't go anywhere at all.
 Some will lead to you making a friend or two.
 Get into the habit of keeping your eyes open for new methods to try.
-My article on meeting people covers that stuff, so I won't repeat them all here.
+My article on places to meet people has lots of options, so I won't repeat them all here.

-This point is mainly for younger, unattached people.
+This point is mainly for younger, unattached readers.
 If you're a bit older and you've moved to a new city with your family it's not as applicable.
-Aside from not having social hobbies, the other way I've seen people end up lonely in new cities is when they live out in some far-flung area away from the downtown.
+Aside from not having social hobbies, another big thing that can contribute to someone being lonely in a new city is when they live out in some far-flung area away from downtown.
 Not having access to reliable transportation makes living far from everything even worse.
 It's a lot simpler to get a social life going if you live close to where all the action is, or failing that, if you have a method to get there easily.
 You have more places to go.
 There are more of your peers in those areas.
 You're more likely to go somewhere if it's a fifteen minute walk away vs. an hour-long bus trip.
 It's easier for people to visit you and for you to visit them.
 You can stay out later because it's quick to get home.